ShaneeexD/KCD-2-Dice-Calc/README.md

 ### Target Calculator
 Uses probability analysis to find dice combinations that maximize the chance of rolling specific target numbers based on their weights.

+### Single Combo Simulator
+Simulates thousands of turns with a specific dice combination, using optimal decision-making at each step.
+Includes:
+- Banking threshold rules for early rolls
+- Options to continue after clearing all dice
+- Detailed breakdowns of decisions made during turns

-### Strategy Calculator
+### Strategy Calculator (WIP)
-Runs thousands of simulated turns using different strategies to determine the optimal dice combination and playing strategy.
-The simulation considers:
+Will run simulations across different dice combinations to determine the optimal setup and playing strategy.
-- Expected score per turn
-- Bust rate
-- Average number of rolls
-- Maximum observed score

 ## Performance Notes